New 280-Unit Apartment Building Coming to SouthSide Works

 “Pittsburgh as a city has been on our radar for quite some time as a market that we’re interested in,” Curry said.

-Of the 280 units, most will sit at a price point ranging from $13,000-$21,000, but some units will have the price point cut in half as the Pittsburgh Urban Redevelopment Authority made sure the building included affordable units.
-Diamonte Walker, interim deputy director of the Urban Redevelopment Authority, said 28 units at 50 percent of the Area Median Income will cost anywhere from $650-$850.
+Of the 280 units, most will sit at a price point ranging from $1,300-$2,000 per month, but some units will have the price point cut in half as the Pittsburgh Urban Redevelopment Authority made sure the building included affordable units.
+Diamonte Walker, interim deputy director of the Urban Redevelopment Authority, said 28 units at 50 percent of the Area Median Income will cost anywhere from $650-$850 per month.

 “We want a city that is representational of all,” Walker said.